 4-H Jr. Tailwaggers: This club is for youth interested in training dogs and community service.
 Members have the opportunity to engage in the 4-H Youth Fair as well as the New York State Fair.
 The club also sponsors the Chili Cook-off every year at the 4-H Youth Fair.
 Currently there are over 30 members, aged 8 to 18.
 Meetings are held once a week either at the Cornell Livestock Pavilion or 4-H Acres.
 If interested in learning more about this club, contact Cindy Wagner at firstname.lastname@example.org.

-Milk Duds: Join other youth 7 years of age and older for an on-the-farm experience!
-Members will tour a working dairy farm, learn how to care for newborn calves, chart the health of an identified calf, gain an appreciation for agriculture, learn about dairy products, current events in the dairy industry and more!
-Opportunity for youth to lease a calf for show at the 4-H Youth Fair and additional tours.
-Contact Stephanie Gumaer, firstname.lastname@example.org for more information.
+Milk Duds and Jolly Ranchers: Join other youth 5 years of age and older for an on-the-farm experience!
+Members will tour a working farms, learn how to care for dairy cows, goats, sheep and alpacas, gain an appreciation for agriculture, learn about dairy products and wool, current events in the farming industry and more!
+Special meetings for Cloverbuds too!
+Opportunity for youth to lease an animal for show at the 4-H Youth Fair.
+Contact Brenda Carpenter at firstname.lastname@example.org for more information.

-Namaste Friends: is a general interest club with current members between the ages of 5 and 12 years old.
+Namaste Friends: is a general interest club with current members between the ages of 5 and 15 years old.
 They cover a variety a topic areas at general monthly meetings and encourage older members to pursue topics that interest them in-depth either working independently, through supplemental small group meetings, or with other members and clubs in the county.
-The club meets at the Namaste Montessori Elementary School in Jacksonville one Wednesday afternoon a month in addition to other special scheduled project meetings.
-Project areas they have explored include Plant Sciences, Bats, Sewing, Electricity, Fishing, Public Presentations, Pottery, Embryology, Goats, Bike Safety, Native Birds, Pond Life, and more.
+The club meets at the Namaste Montessori Elementary School in Jacksonville.
+Project areas they have explored include Plant Sciences, Bats, Sewing, Electricity, Fishing, Public Presentations, Pottery, Embryology, Goats, Bike Safety, Native Birds, Pond Life, wood working, photography, food science and more.
 The group studies "Entrepreneurship" and run their own micro businesses.
 Namaste Friends is currently looking for adults interested in becoming special project leaders or general co-leaders.
 We are sorry, but this club is fully enrolled this year.
 Please contact Bridgid Beames, email@example.com for more information.

 NOTE: Contact clubs for membership fees information.